Table of Contents

 Positioning shapes based on their rotation point

 By default, the position of a dynamically positioned shape is determined based on the physical center of the shape.
-However, from DataMiner 9.5.12 onwards, it is possible to configure the Xpos shape so that the rotation point of the shape is used instead.
+However, it is possible to configure the Xpos shape so that the rotation point of the shape is used instead.
 To do so, add the Options shape data field and set it to PositionOnCenterOfRotation.

 For example: